Brown-Forman Grant Guidelines and Criteria

 Charitable contributions are divided between the Brown-Forman Foundation and the Corporation.
 Nonprofit organizations that meet the funding criteria below may apply one time per fiscal year (May 1- April 30).
 Separate grant applications are required for each entity (corporation/foundation).

 The submission deadlines are May 1, August 1, November 1, and February 1.
 Funding decisions are typically made within 90 days following the submission deadline.
 Please keep this in mind for time-sensitive projects or events.
-The online grant applications for the Foundation and Corporation can be found at brown-forman.egrant.net.
+The Corporate grant application can be found here.
+The Foundation application can be found here.

 - Enhance Arts and Cultural Living